vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 Use a dict of child_char -> children_dict.
 Add characters iteratively and find iteratively.
 Start with a sentinel root node.

 NOTE: Original implementation uses list/arrays and not dicts.
-This can be easily converted to a list of lists.
+So below we have both implementations.
+The dict is easier to understand and with python optimisation just as fast and just as memory efficient as arrays.
+The list implementation is solely for interviews.

 words: apple, app, be